 Unfortunately, US Customs does not recognize a Canada Pardon if they become aware of it.
 If you have never been denied entry, deported or interviewed by US Customs, and US Customs has never accessed your criminal record via CPIC or APIS prior to you being granted a Canada Pardon, and your criminal record was properly sealed, then US Customs will no longer be able to access it on CPIC or APIS However, US Customs officials have several ways of finding out if you have ever committed a criminal offense, or if you were ever arrested and fingerprinted.
 If you are not properly prepared to answer their wide assortment of questions you could be denied entry, face property seizures, short-term imprisonment, and be banned from entering the US in the future.
 Our Standard Canada Pardon removes your criminal record from CPIC and APIS, and includes all the information you will need to navigate US Customs, which saves thousands of dollars and a lot of grief in not requiring US Waiver services.
 Note: If you were at one time involved or suspected of trafficking narcotics your Record will have most likely been put on the Dangerous Drugs List in Ottawa.
 Also, if you were suspected of other domestic or international gang related activities, or you have multiple sexual assault charges, or you have weapons offenses, detailed information may have been placed on PIP, and a copy of your record could have been sent to the FBI and/or placed on Interpol.
 If so a Pardon will not remove this information, and US Customs has access to the information.
 Also, if there were co-accused and they provide court records to US Customs with your name on them, you will most likely be red-flagged.

-In order to be eligible to receive a Pardon, you must have completed your sentence and then have waited 5 or 10 years, depending on what type of offense is on your record, while being “of good conduct” during the same period.
+In order to be eligible to receive a Pardon, you must have completed your sentence and then have waited 3, 5 or 10 years, depending on what type of offense is on your record, when it was committed and where you live, while being “of good conduct” during the same period.
 Completion means all fines, surcharges, restitution, etc., have been paid, jail time has been served, and all probation has been completed, for all offenses.
+See #A1 for more information.
 Note: The PBC now demands that all applicants prove that all fines, etc., were paid via Certified Court Records, no matter when the penalty was issued.
-There is no waiting period to apply for a US Waiver but Homeland Security likes to see a 5-year or more crime-free history before granting a US Waiver.
+Note: For all offenses you now must write a Personal Letter of Rehabilitation (Step 9) to the PBC (provided by our office along with very detailed instructions and a fillable Word or PDF form).
+Sworn Affidavits may also be required when Court Records are no longer available (provided in our office by a Notary Public).

 If you are found to be not of good conduct your application can be denied.
 No company provides refunds after an application has been completed and submitted to the PBC.
 Partial refunds are given if an applicant is not eligible to receive a Pardon.